controlplaneio/simulator/terraform/README.md

 * cloud-init-master.cfg - run on master nodes and installs kubelet, kubectl, kubeadm, docker and crictl.
 Initialises the cluster
 * cloud-init.cfg - runs on nodes and installs kubelet, kubectl, kubeadm, docker and crictl.

-The k8s software listed above needs to be revisited.
+__The k8s software listed above needs to be revisited__.

 ## Settings

-Refer to [settings documentation](https://github.com/controlplaneio/simulator-standalone/blob/ansible/terraform/README-auto.md) for details on settings requires, and defaults provided.
+Refer to [settings documentation](https://github.com/controlplaneio/simulator-standalone/blob/ansible/terraform/README-auto.md) for details on settings required, and defaults provided.